 Clip may not be representative of the Blu-ray version

-So that’s The Bird with the Crystal Plumage Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s The Bird with the Crystal Plumage blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:

-The Bird with the Crystal Plumage Blu-ray Review (1970)
+Summary: The Bird with the Crystal Plumage (1970) Blu-ray Review

 Director(s): Dario Argento